Maha means great.

 Kapiladeva’s teachings were reiterated by another most prominent sage, Suta Goswami, during the great conference at Naimisaranya Forest, by the Gomati River, or Adi Ganga, in what is now the Sitapur District of the Province Uttar Pradesh, India.
 This took place approximately 3,000 BC during the advent of written language, and was recorded at that time, appearing as the graduate study of the Bhagavad-gita, and known by the name of Srimad Bhagavatam or Sri Bhagwat.

-By patiently applying a little intelligence, one can actually observe the feeling of not being the body.
+Further he explains that by patiently applying a little intelligence, one can actually observe the feeling of not being the body.
 So, just by the use of a little intelligence, one can distinguish and separate the self from other things seen or observed, beginning with one’s own body.
 Even a child never says I hand, but my hand.

 Although this perception is a fact of life from the beginning, it becomes ignored by an expanding infatuation for the potential of the domination and enjoyment of endless sense objects, as presented by nature, for accepting or rejecting according to one's desires.